Get insider access

 macOS Compatibility

-The Samsung Odyssey Neo G7 works well with recent MacBooks, but there are some issues.
+The Samsung Odyssey Neo G7 works well with macOS, but there are some issues.
 The max refresh rate is limited to 120Hz, and there's noticeable flicker with the VRR Control setting disabled.
 Enabling it eliminates this flicker, but it also increases the input lag.
-HDR looks okay, even better than on a Windows PC, as highlights pop but some colors look a bit washed out.
-Also, windows return to their original position after the monitor goes to sleep, but they don't if you close the laptop lid.
+HDR looks okay, as highlights pop but some colors look a bit washed out.
+Also, windows return to their original position after the monitor goes to sleep when using a MacBook, but they don't if you close the laptop lid.

 Features